mbudisic/dmaps-for-eq/README.md

 # Installation

+The easiest way to set up and demo the code is running `setup.m` file in the toolbox folder.

 Most of the code is written in Matlab and requires no specific installation.
 For speed, however, averaging observables along trajectories is implemented in C++ (in addition to Matlab).
 Running `mex computeAverages.cpp` in Matlab should build a MEX file that replicates functionality of `computeAverages.m` at much shorter run-time.

 # License